 There needs to be a hub for all the information the business may publish.
 That hub can be a more aggressive sales medium than the content itself.
 The website must be both a resource for existing customers and a lead generator for potential new customers.

 Website design and SEM are closely linked.
 Brand and visual are important but not at the expense of SEM.
 The modern marketer must understand the relationship between the two.
-Any website must be designed to facilitate frequent updates.

 Email marketing is defined here as delivering information (not a sales pitch) relevant to customers at the appropriate time via the medium of Email.
 To achieve this is far from easy and requires mastery of many of the skills outlined above.